 Ms Joyce Msuya focused her presentation on the opportunities and challenges for renewables in South Asia.
 The dependence on fossil fuel imports is still on the rise and this creates energy security and environmental concerns.
 However, the South Asian region has a tremendous potential for large scale renewable energy deployment.
 Legislators have a key role to play by setting targets and policy frameworks to achieve 100% renewable energy in line with the SDGs and the Paris agreement.
 They can fight to remove subsidies for fossil fuel, increase fuel taxes, promote fiscal policies or create political pressure to allocate state funds toward renewable energy projects development.
 Ms Joyce Msuya also emphasised on the importance of integration to facilitate the growth of renewable energy, allowing access to a more diverse pool of resources.
 Cross- border energy trading of renewable energy can help substitute fossil fuel imports.
 All these measures should be implemented using Covid-19 recovery packages for the development of a greener economy.

 Several parliamentarians agreed that the transition to cheap renewable energy involves technical aspects, but remains mainly a political issue.
 The data shows that bioenergy, geothermal, hydraulic, solar PV and onshore wind generation are all cheaper than fossil fuel generation.
 The cost reduction will benefit consumers and should enhance investment in renewables.
 Without political will, proper incentives and the involvement of local communities in new renewable projects, people will continue to turn to fossil energy.
-Moreover, despite the potential for renewable energy in developing countries, there is still a lack of human resources.
-Governments need to move towards a fair transition by putting in place infrastructure and training, and by absorbing job losses from the fossil fuel energy sector.
-Regional trade must go forward as well in order for large-scale renewables to become profitable.
+Moreover, despite the potential for renewable energy in developing countries, There is still a lack of human resources.
+Governments need to make a fair transition by implementing infrastructure and training, and by absorbing job losses from the fossil fuel energy sector.
+Regional trade must develop in order for large-scale renewables to become profitable.
 Regulatory and policy frameworks should be adopted to enable the development of low-cost large-scale renewable energy projects.